yudduy/personal-web/README.md

 📧 duynguy@stanford.edu

 ---
-BuBuilt with Next.js and deployed on Vercel
+Built with Next.js and deployed on Vercel